barryclark/jekyll-now/_posts/2022-06-09-chroot-docker-history.md

   libc.so.6 => /lib/x86_64-linux-gnu/libc.so.6 (0x00007f6fb8412000)
   /lib64/ld-linux-x86-64.so.2 (0x00007f6fb8f4b000)
 ```
-Gotcha - we now know the libraries that need for running bash.
+Gotcha - we now know the libraries that are required for running bash.
 Let's go ahead and copy those into our new environment.

 ```bash
 mkdir /my-new-root/lib /my-new-root/lib64